svohara/pyvision3/README.md

 ## Installation
 Install prerequisites:

-* python 3.4
+* python >= 3.4
 * numpy
-* opencv 3.x with bindings for python 3.4
+* opencv >= 3.0 with bindings for python
 * matplotlib (optional, recommended)
-* shapely (optional, annotating polygons)
+* shapely, which in turn requires libgeos/libgeos-dev to install

 In the root directory of the pyvision code (the directory containing the setup.py script), run the following to install to the system packages: